b1ndark/project5/README.md

 11. Select Settings tab.
 12. Go down to Config Vars
     - add to Key "PORT" and to add value "8000"
-    - add to key "CLOUDINARY_URL" and to add value "add your cloudinary url"
+    - add to key "DATABASE_URL" and to add value "your Postgres url"
+    - add to key "SECRET_KEY" and to add value "your secret key"
+    - add to key "AWS_ACCESS_KEY_ID" and to add value "your aws access key id"
+    - add to key "AWS_SECRET_ACCESS_KEY" and to add value "your aws secret access key"
+    - add to key "USE_AWS" and to add value "True"
-    - add to key "DATABASE_URL" and to add value "add your Postgres url"
+    - add to key "STRIPE_PUBLIC_KEY" and to add value "Stripe public key"
-    - add to key "SECRET_KEY" and to add value "add your secret key"
+    - add to key "STRIPE_SECRET_KEY" and to add value "Stripe secret key"
+    - add to key "STRIPE_WH_SECRET" and to add value "Stripe webhook secret"
 13. Next go to Buildpacks and add "heroku/python" and "heroku/nodejs"

     - Make sure they are in this order first "heroku/python" and then in second "heroku/nodejs"